Campobello Island: A Travel Guide for the Canadian Maritimes' Best Kept Secret

 A photo of the trails at Roosevelt Campobello Interantional Park’s natural area.

-Sunsweep Trail starts at Raccoon Beach and ends at Liberty Point in the parking lot.
+In the natural area, I particularly enjoy Sunsweep trail and Lower Duck Pond to Liberty Point trail.
+Sunsweep trail starts at Raccoon Beach and ends at Liberty Point.
 It requires about 2 hours to complete.
-The trail leads you to a grassy point where a sculpture that is part of an international art project has been placed.
+The mid-point of the trail is a grassy point and a sculpture that is part of an international art project.
 Two other identical sculptures can be found in the US and it is said that all point toward each other.

 Sunsweep sculpture on a sunny afternoon.

-Lower Duck Pond to Liberty Point trail ends on the road just before you arrive at Liberty Point parking lot.
+Lower Duck Pond to Liberty Point trail ends on the dirt road just before you arrive at Liberty Point parking lot.
 It requires only 45 minutes to an hour of your time.

 Liberty point from the parking lot with an iris in the foreground.